Abstracts - The 2025 HyValue Days

 Abstract:

-Abstract: In 10 of 19 green hubs in Vestland, hydrogen plays an important role, both when it comes to phasing out fossil fuels but also when it comes to using secondary products from hydrogen production in new cross-sector value chains.
+In 10 of 19 green hubs in Vestland, hydrogen plays an important role, both when it comes to phasing out fossil fuels but also when it comes to using secondary products from hydrogen production in new cross-sector value chains.

 Bio: